top of page

 Ballet, South Asian styles & Hip Hop

-Eloquent Dance will be delivering the training on Wednesday 24th September, looking at how we address inclusive teaching methodologies in Hip Hop and Commercial Dance.
+Eloquent Dance will be delivering training on Wednesday 24th September, 10am - 4pm, looking at how we address inclusive teaching methodologies in Hip Hop and Commercial Dance.

 Ballet For All!